 What Are Some Common Causes of Herniated Discs?

-When we’re suddenly in pain, we often retrace our steps and think about which singular event could have caused something like this to happen.
-Unfortunately, while a herniated disc could be the result of one instance of strain or trauma, it’s a fact of your spine that the material of which your discs are made will degenerate naturally and lose their cushioning ability with age.
-Additionally, the ligaments that work to keep each disc and vertebra in place can also weaken as you get older.
-This breakdown means that even a small twist or strain -- maybe one you didn’t even notice -- can result in a herniated disc.
-This is especially true if you have an occupation or lifestyle that accelerates this wear and tear, such as one that requires frequent bending, lifting and twisting.
+When we suddenly experience pain, we often try to trace back our steps and identify the singular event that could have caused it.
+Unfortunately, while a herniated disc can be the result of one instance of strain or trauma, it's a natural degeneration of the material in your discs that causes them to lose their cushioning ability over time.
+In addition, the ligaments that hold each disc and vertebra in place can weaken as you age.
+This breakdown means that even a small twist or strain, possibly unnoticed, can lead to a herniated disc.
+This is especially true if you have an occupation or lifestyle that accelerates this wear and tear, such as frequent bending, lifting, and twisting.

 What Does a Herniated Disc Feel Like?

-Many patients also report numbness or a tingling sensation in place of pain, and you may feel that certain muscles -- which rely on nerves that may have been affected by your herniated disc -- have become weaker and unable to hold and lift things as they once did.
+Many patients also report numbness or a tingling sensation in place of pain, and you may feel that certain muscles -- which rely on nerves that may have been affected by your disc herniation-- have become weaker and unable to hold and lift things as they once did.
 This can affect your arms and legs, as well as your back muscles where the disc is located.
-If any of these symptoms sound familiar to you, schedule an appointment with an orthopedic spine specialist as soon as you can, as it’s quite likely that you’re living with a herniated disc.
+If any of these symptoms sound familiar to you,schedule an appointment with an orthopedic spine specialist as soon as you can, as it’s quite likely that you’re living with a herniated disc.

 What’s the Best Treatment for a Herniated Disc?

-The first step toward treatment of any orthopedic condition, including a herniated disc, is receiving an accurate diagnosis from your orthopedic specialist.
-During your initial visit, your specialist will perform a physical exam during which they’ll seek out the source of your pain and observe the way you lift your legs while sitting on your back.
-If this test is painful for you, you’re most likely living with a herniated disc.
+The first step in treating orthopedic conditions, including herniated disks or disc herniation, is to obtain an accurate diagnosis from your orthopedic specialist.
+During your initial visit, the specialist will conduct a physical examination to identify the source of your pain and assess how you lift your legs while sitting on your back.
+If this test causes you pain, it is likely that you are dealing with a herniated disc.

 Fortunately, many herniated discs just need to be allowed to heal on their own, allowing for plenty of non-invasive, non-surgical treatment options.
 The most common of these options include: